 Step 1: Establish a starting point: the starting point should ideally be the latest officially submitted inventory based on national statistics and an understanding of the current levels of technologies and controls included in the latest years of the emission estimates.

 Step 2: Identify important sources: priorities for developing the detail and complexity of projections should be set based on a basic understanding of the important future sources.
-The list of priority sources should be established by looking at the key categories for the historical inventory (those that are large in the latest year and those that are showing signs of increasing; for example, aviation has seen a large increase in recent years and is likely to continue to increase into the future).
+The list of priority sources should be established by looking at the key categories for the historical inventory (those that are significant in the latest year and those that are showing signs of increasing).
 This exercise should also involve an element of horizon scanning to identify possible future sources not currently in the inventory.

-Step 3: Initial trawl for projections data: gather necessary activity projections from government departments (ensuring consistency with the GHG projections), regulators and information on policies and measures to create a basic emission projection.
+Step 3: Initial gathering of projections data: gather necessary activity projections from government departments (ensuring consistency with the GHG projections), regulators and information on PaMs to create a basic emission projection.
 Use the data collection activity as an opportunity to build a cross-government working group (e.g. transport, agriculture, energy, industry trade and regulation) with an interest in the projection’s outputs.
-Work with policymakers to quantify emission reductions for measures (so that this can be used as consistent input for projections).
-If there are gaps in government data for certain sectors, use other national data sets from industry and/or trade associations.
+Work with policymakers to quantify emission reductions for PaMs (so that this can be used as consistent input for projections).
+If there are gaps in government data for certain sectors, please refer to Section 5.10 for suggested approaches.
 Any possible new emission sources should be identified at this stage.
 It is good practice to consider the full scope of pollutants during this exercise so that the impacts of measures taken for one pollutant can be included in the projections for others.
-Where possible, air pollutant emission projections should be undertaken at the same time and have a methodology that is consistent with GHG emission projections.
+As outlined previously, where possible, air pollutant emission projections should be undertaken at the same time and have a methodology that is consistent with GHG emission projections.

-Step 4: Compile an initial WM/WEM projection: make a first estimate of projections using the data gathered in the initial trawl and the methods presented above.
-All policies and measures (PaMs) that will have an impact on emissions, either positively or negatively, should be incorporated.
+Step 4: Compile an initial WM projection: make a first estimate of projections using the data gathered in the initial trawl and the methods presented above.
+All PaMs that will have an impact on emissions, either positively or negatively, should be incorporated.
 Estimates may not initially be complete, with gaps in projection data for some sectors.
 Gaps in projection data should be addressed and circulated to the relevant government departments for comment.
-Initial projections should include a first-estimate WEM scenario (using, where possible, data provided on technologies and controls consistent with any implemented policies and measures).
+Initial projections should include a first-estimate WM scenario (using, where possible, data provided on technologies and controls consistent with any implemented PaMs).

 PaMs can be implemented within projections only if enough information is available for their evaluation.
 When planning the approach to evaluating PaMs, the following points need to be considered: